Podcast Roundup | MidCurrent

 Podcast Roundup

-This week’s Podcast Roundup features a classic conversation about how trout “think,” an annual airing of grievances, and stories about chasing the world’s toughest fish.
+This week’s Podcast Roundup features a fun collection of topics.
+We start with a discussion on fly fishing sunglasses with the folks at Smith Optics, then get into fly casting with a champion fly caster, and some tips about fishing with long leaders.
+There’s a lot here to digest!

-If you have a podcast you’d like to see featured here, please let us know!
+As always, if you have a podcast you’d like to see featured in this weekly roundup, please let us know!

 Podcast Roundup